Introduction: LED Lighting in Plastic Models

 What you'll need:

-- A battery holder or an ac "wall wart.".
+- 3. A battery holder or an ac "wall wart.".
 The minimum is 2 batteries (3 Volts), but you can use any reasonable voltage, depending on how long you want the batteries to last and how much room you have for them.
 Rule of thumb: Bigger batteries or more batteries= Longer battery life.
 If you use an AC adapter, all the same rules about voltages and resistors apply; you just have to find a place to put your incoming wire instead of batteries.

 If you need a primer on soldering, read the "soldering comic."
 It's the best simplest basic instruction I've found so far.